vegaprotocol/specs/protocol/0000-on-chain-treasury.md

 A transfer may specify the network treasury as the destination of the transfer.
 The funds, if available would be transferred instantly and irrevocably to the network treasury account for the asset in question (the treasury account for the asset will be created if it doesn’t exist).

 - Transfer from protocol mechanics: there may be a protocol feature such as the charging of fees or handling of expired insurance pool balances that specifies the Netwok Treasury as destination in a transfer.
+(Not required for MVP/Sweetwater)

 - Transfer by governance: a governance proposal can be submitted to transfer funds either from a market's insurance pool or from the network wide per-asset insurance pool into the on chain treasury account for the asset.
-TODO: link transfer spec
+(Not required for MVP/Sweetwater)

 - Transfer transaction: a transaction submitted to the network may request to transfer funds from an account controlled by the owner’s private key (i.e. an asset general account) to the Network Treasury.
-TODO: link transfer spec
+(TODO: Not required for MVP/Sweetwater IF Funding by deposit is implemented)

 ### Funding by deposit

 A deposit via a Vega bridge may directly specify the Network Treasury as the destination for the deposited funds.
 The deposited funds would then appear in the Network Treasury account

-NOTE: this may not be needed once transfer transactions are built
+(TODO: Not required for MVP/Sweetwater or perhaps at all IF Funding by transfer transaction is implemented)

+### Funding from fee revenue (future — placeholder)

+In future a fee factor (controlled by governance) may be added to allow the treasury to be funded from a component of the trading fees on the network.

+### Funding from inflation or tax (future — placeholder)

+In future a tax rate and/or inflation rate (controlled by governance) may be used to allow funding the network treasury with governance tokens.
+This would either involve transferring a fraction of each staked user's tokens to the network treausry per epoch (it is implied that this fraction would be a significantly lower value than the other assets they receive in fees), or periodic issuance of new tokens into the treasury (this would not be possible before the inflation cut-off date in the token contract).

 ## Allocation